Last Updated: March 7, 2022

 It’s very important for businesses to maintain a positive online reputation in our day and age.
 Looking good online can make the difference between success and failure.
 Customers are using business rating websites like Yelp to get an impression regarding your services.
 Negative reviews can leave you striving for customers, while positive ones can cause your cash registers to overflow.

-After taking a look at these online reputation management and online review statistics, you are ready to go.
+After taking a look at this online reputation management and online review statistics, you are ready to go.
 Create your online presence and make yourself the talking point of the internet!